 7. Start a podcast

 Podcasts have become an integral part of modern human life.
 We can listen to them when going to a job every day, when working out in a gym or doing any other work.

 They are a great way to build a broad audience around your brand, and step by step, turn them into returning customers.
 They also allow you to introduce a brand and its offering unobtrusively, as you provide the listeners with interesting and engaging content first.

 With a loyal following created via podcasts, you can further encourage people to sign-up for your newsletter, follow you on other social media, and visit your eCommerce website.
-Together, these steps will help you create a robust community of like-minded people around your company and generate more sales for your business.
+Together, these steps will help you create a robust community of like-minded people around your company, lead generation strategies, and more sales for your business.

 In the current market conditions, inbound marketing has become the necessary strategy for eCommerce business success.
 It allows you to build more “personal” connections with customers, reveal your brand’s care about them, and grow their satisfaction.